 How do we get the word out about courses?
 Are there other tools to help with enrollment management?

-Suggestions for how to advertise courses and manage enrollment.
+Suggestions for how to advertise courses, as well as links to help departments and programs understand and manage enrollment.

 Update Course Information

 Advisors tell us that students seek information about courses when they prepare to register.
 They ask friends and family, look for courses that seem interesting and topical.
 So we need to provide information to them to help them know what they're in for.

 Students can search for courses based on subject listing, as well as by L&S and/or General Education Requirements the courses meet - so it's useful to be sure courses have been reviewed and approved to meet various requirements.
 Criteria for General Education courses can be found on the General Education website, and expectations about learning outcomes associated with L&S Breadth can be found in the document entitled L&S breadth attributes: Course Criteria .
 For approval to add or change designations, submit a proposal to the Lumen Course Proposal System (available through MyUW).

 The most basic information students see regarding courses comes in the form of the subject in which they are listed, the course title, and description.
 This information is reviewed and approved through the course approval process, and though it can take some time to obtain approval for these changes, it is well worth the time taken to ensure that course titles and descriptions are accurate, clear, and informative.